Modified Langevin noise formalism for multiple quantum emitters in dispersive electromagnetic environments out of equilibrium: Conclusions and outlook

-We apply the approach to two quantum emitters that interact with a metallic spherical particle and a metallic nanostructure composed of two rods and a disk.
-In particular, we found entanglement decay and revivals, as well as entanglement generation.
-These results underline the utmost importance of the detailed structure of the environment spectral densities in the degradation of quantum correlations.
-This suggests that the proposed approach can be used to optimize genuinely quantum features of quantum emitters in structured nanophotonics environments.
+We apply this approach to two quantum emitters coupled to a metallic spherical particle and a metallic nanostructure composed of two rods and a disk.
+In these representative geometries, we observe entanglement decay and pronounced revivals, as well as the emergence of entanglement from an initial product state.
+These findings highlight that the fate of quantum correlations is governed not merely by local decay rates, but by the full, frequency-dependent structure of the environment’s spectral-density matrices, which controls both the degradation and the generation of quantum correlations.
+More broadly, they indicate that the proposed approach provides a practical route to engineering, and ultimately optimizing, genuinely quantum features of emitter dynamics in structured nanophotonic environments driven out of thermal equilibrium.

-Future work should focus on extending the proposed approach to the study of molecular polaritons in a dilute ensemble of molecular quantum emitters in optical resonators.
+A natural next step is to extend the framework to molecular polaritons, focusing on dilute ensembles of molecular emitters coupled to optical resonators.